neelkhot7/parking-management-system/README.md

 📖 Documentation:

-For detailed documentation on setting up and using the Parking Management System, refer to the README.md file and the docs folder in the repository.
+For detailed documentation on setting up and using the Parking Management System, refer to the Installation.md.